 What Does This Mean for New Allegations of Sex Crimes?

-In March 2017, Government Doug Ducey signed into law HB 2268.
-This law requires all new rape kits to be tested within 15 days.
-This news may come as a shock to persons who have been accused of a sex crime but who did not commit the crime.
-These cases many times are about he said/she said.
-Innocent suspects fear that a rape kit tested means a subsequent conviction for him or her.
+In March 2017, Government Doug Ducey signed HB 2268 into law.
+This piece of legislation requires all new rape kits to be tested within 15 days.
+This news may come as a shock to individuals who have been accused of a sex crime, but who actually did not commit the crime.
+Innocent suspects fear that a rape kit tested means a subsequent conviction, putting them behind bars with the label of a sexual predator.

-A criminal defense lawyer who understand rape kits and medical forensic exams can use the information to your benefit.
+A criminal defense lawyer who understands rape kits and medical forensic exams can use the information to your benefit.
 The forensic medical exam may determine that evidence of trauma is absent.
-If the accuser speaker to the police, a well-trained attorney may be able to identify inconsistencies with the alleged victim's accusations and the evidence collected from the rap kit.
+If the accuser speaks to the police, a well-trained attorney may be able to identify inconsistencies with the alleged victim's accusations and the evidence collected from the rape kit.
 It all involves a lot of technical know-how and experience combined with insight and investigative skills.